Frequently Asked Questions

 Who developed and runs ScoutTrack.com?

 ScoutTrack.com was developed by Tom Hjellming, the father of three scouts including his oldest son who is an Eagle scout.
-Tom is a professional sofware developer with a M.S. degree in Computer Science and over 27 years of experience developing commercial software for companies such as Hewlett-Packard, AT&T, Platinum Technologies, Full Tilt Solutions and RiverGlass.
-For the last fourteen years, Tom has concentrated on Internet-based applications using JavaEE, Dynamic HTML technology, AJAX, jQuery and Google Web Toolkit.
+Tom is a professional software developer with a M.S. degree in Computer Science and over 27 years of experience developing commercial software for companies such as Hewlett-Packard, AT&T, Platinum Technologies, Full Tilt Solutions and RiverGlass.
+For the last seventeen years, Tom has concentrated on Internet-based applications using JavaEE, Dynamic HTML technology, AJAX, jQuery and Google Web Toolkit.

 Why have the password requirements changed?

 It came to our attention that many ScoutTrack.com users had very weak passwords.
 In fact there were 420 users in ScoutTrack.com whose password was the same as their userid — 58 of them were pack or troop leaders.
-One pack leader on the east coast had an unauthorized user guess their userid/password — the impersonator wreaked some havoc that caused embarrasment to the pack leader and it took several hours for technical support to repair the changes and track down who did it and how.
+One pack leader on the east coast had an unauthorized user guess their userid/password — the impersonator wreaked some havoc that caused embarrassment to the pack leader and it took several hours for technical support to repair the changes and track down who did it and how.
 This incident prompted the implementation of the stronger password requirements.
 Click here for an article discussing password issues.

 While it is a hassle having to remember complicated passwords, there are two solutions: 1) if you have a private computer, click the "remember me" box on the login screen to use a "cookie" within your browser so you don't have to type in your userid/password every time you use ScoutTrack.com; or 2) use a Password manager like LastPass, KeePass or KeePassX.